vsanantone/countries_and_citizens/README.md

 User Story 10, Country Citizen Index Link

 As a visitor
-When I visit a Country show page ('/Countries/:id') Then I see a link to take me to that Country's `Citizens` page ('/Countrys/:id/Citizens')
+When I visit a Country's show page ('/Countries/:id') Then I see a link to take me to that Country's `Citizens` page ('/Countries/:id/Citizens')

+Iteration 2

+CRUD
+[ ] done

+User Story 11, Country Creation

+As a visitor
+When I visit the Country Index page
+Then I see a link to create a new Country record, "New Country" When I click this link
+Then I am taken to '/Countries/new' where I  see a form for a new Country record When I fill out the form with a new Country's attributes:
+And I click the button "Create Country" to submit the form Then a `POST` request is sent to the '/Countries' route, a new Country record is created, and I am redirected to the Country Index page where I see the new Country displayed.